sysprog21/threaded-logger/README.md

 ## Features

-* Let the writer threads as free as possible (no mutexes, limited atomics)
+* Lockless implementation of multi-threaded logging
 * Send output lines per lines in an atomic manner (human monitoring)
 * The reader thread consume as less ressources as possible
 * Limit the amount of memory consumed by reusing queues
 * Memory allocated one time for all at thread creation time
-* Easy `pthread_create` wrapper to handle internal house keeping transparently
-* Easy to remove all the logging (or some levels) by changing defines
+* Able to remove all the logging (or some levels) by changing defines
-* Easy to switch between the classical full text or ansi colors
-* Log levels are compatible with syslog

 ## Design